Paradromics: Technology

 The company is building a brain–computer interface capable of recording from single neurons.
 The interface, called the Connexus BCI, consists of the Cortical Module, Internal Transceiver, and a connecting lead.
 The Cortical Module is surgically placed by a neurosurgeon onto the surface of the brain located in the motor cortex.
 The system utilizes a surgical technique similar to that of DBS.
 The Cortical Module consists of a 421-channel microwire electrode array, with 421 electrodes approximately 1.55 mm long (0.06 inches) that extend just below the brain's surface to directly gather neural signals.
 The microelectrodes are thinner than a strand of human hair (<40 μm electrode diameter).
 The system supports up to four Cortical Modules, totalling up to 1684 intracortical electrodes.

 This data passes from the Cortical Module to the Internal Transceiver along a thin, flexible lead.
 It is then wirelessly transmitted from the Internal Transceiver to a wearable External Transceiver via a secure infrared data link that supports 100 Mbit/s.
 The system is continuously powered via inductive coupling.
 This continuous stream of data then passes to a small computational unit that applies AI, machine learning, and advanced language models for real-time interpretation of the user's intended speech or computer inputs.

 Altogether, the system will work by reading a patient's brain signals to interpret their intended speech.

 Testing

-Paradromics is currently in the preclinical trials testing phase of clinical research.
+Preclinical testing of Paradromics' Connexus Brain-Computer Interface has demonstrated a bit rate exceeding 200 bps with a system latency of 56 ms. In November 2025, the company received FDA Investigational Device Exemption (IDE) approval for first-in-human clinical trials.